Kilbourne/wp-dark-mode/readme.txt

 === WP Dark Mode Features ===

 1. **Floating Switch Button** – You can display a dark mode floating switch button in the footer of the website.
+1. **Default Mode** - Make dark mode as the default mode of the website.
+Users will see the dark mode first.
 1. **Dark mode Elementor Widget** – You can place the Dark Mode switch button into any page/post by using the (Dark Mode Switch) Elementor widget.
 1. **Dark mode Gutenberg Widget** – You can place the switch button into any page/post by using the (Dark Mode Switch) Gutenberg block.
 1. **Auto Match OS Theme** – Automatically shows Darkmode if the OS preferred theme is dark